You’ve been investing for a while, contributing to your TFSA, and you’ve reached the contribution limit. Now what?

 - RRSP Last.

 I’m in this situation right now.
-The TFSA is maxed, I have RRSP contribution room and I am filling my taxable investment account with tax-efficient Canadian equities (using VCN).
+The TFSA is maxed, I have RRSP contribution room and I am investing in my taxable investment account with tax-efficient Canadian equities (using VCN).

 I see two reasons why one may use taxable investments while still having RRSP room:

 (1) Your tax rate today is far lower than your tax rate in retirement.
-Two sources of high retirement income are pension income, or dividend and capitals gain income from investments in an RRSP or taxable investment account.
+Two sources of high retirement income are pension income, or investment income (from an RRSP or taxable investment account).

-(2) You expect your income to increase significantly in the future and want to save RRSP contribution room for when your tax bracket is higher.
+(2) Your TFSA is maxed and you expect your income to increase significantly in the future.
+You may want to save your RRSP contribution room for when your tax bracket is higher.

 TFSA vs. RRSP vs. Taxable Comparison Calculator

-I built this calculator to help me better understand how account selection affects after tax wealth.
+I built this calculator to help you better understand how account selection affects after tax wealth.
 You can download an excel copy, or make it your own in google sheets.

 Step 2 - Understand Asset Location

 Once you have the account priorities set, the next step is to place investments across the various accounts in a way that minimizes tax.
-This is called asset location – where you “locate” your assets (investments).
+This is called asset location.

 So, how much tax can I save with asset location?
-You can save around 0.5% annually over the long term by reducing foreign withholding taxes and taxes.
+Maybe a maximum of 0.4% annually over the long term.

 I will dig into the specifics of asset location in Step 4.
 But first, asset location comes at the cost of increased portfolio complexity.
-That’s why we will first look at the simple approach.
+That’s why I first look at the simple approach.

 Before we jump into asset location, I want to talk about simplicity.

 Asset location can be complex.
-For example, I use the complex method and have upwards of 5 ETFs spread between my 3 accounts.
-This quickly becomes a headache.
-I only do this because investing is my hobby.
+For example, I use the complex method with the Rational Reminder Value Tilt Portfolio and have upwards of 6 ETFs spread between three accounts.
+This can be a headache.
+I would not do this if investing were not my hobby.

-Plus, some ETFs need to be in USD in the RRSP to reduce withholding taxes, meaning you need to learn Norbert’s Gambit.
+Plus, some ETFs must be in USD in the RRSP to reduce withholding taxes, adding the complexity of using Norbert’s Gambit to reduce currency exchange fees.

 Asset location is no longer a problem with a one-fund approach.
 Plus, you don’t need to re-balance every year.
-Each account would be filled in accordance with Step 1.
-Under this approach, each account would have the exact same asset mix.
+Under this approach, each account would have the same ETF and asset mix.

 I’ll start of with my approach once the TFSA was maxed.
 Then we will go into the “why”.

-Once the TFSA was maxed, I made sure all the tax-inefficient investments were in the TFSA.
+Once the TFSA was maxed, I put tax-inefficient investments in the TFSA.
 I then placed my tax-efficient Canadian stocks in my taxable account.

 Securities I prioritize in my TFSA: